The “Managing a Post-Pandemic Workforce” report

 In this report, we explore the business needs that lead organisations to invest in assessments and the challenges they face with delivering them.

-We also summarize how organisations overcome these issues and use assessments to transform decision making.
+We also summarise how organisations overcome these issues and use assessments to transform decision making.

 The “world’s worst business decisions” report